IE-bank-team/ie-bank-infrastructure/modules/net-app/net-app-account/capacity-pool/README.md

 ### Parameter: `size`

-Provisioned size of the pool (in bytes).
+Provisiunod size of the pool (in bytes).
 Allowed values are in 4TiB chunks (value must be multiply of 4398046511104).

 - Required: Yes
 - Type: int

 ### Parameter: `netAppAccountName`

 The name of the parent NetApp account.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string